JTOne123/web4-agent-protocol/README.md

 # Welcome to the Web4 Agent Protocol Wiki

+> Universal REST API MCP with built-in authentication and payments

 # !!!
 DRAFT !!!
 TBD

 **The Web4 Agent Protocol redefines the user-web interface.** It is a forward-looking, open standard designed to create a new, symbiotic relationship between users, their AI Agents (powered by LLMs), and the open web.